FlorentF9/florentf9.github.io/index.md

 ---
-title: "Home"
+title: "home"
 layout: page
 ---

 Hi, I'm Florent, welcome to my personal website!

 I am currently a post-doctoral scientist at [EPFL](https://www.epfl.ch/) <span class="flag-icon flag-icon-squared flag-icon-ch"></span> in the [Intelligent Maintenance and Operations Systems (IMOS)](https://www.epfl.ch/labs/imos/) team.
 Previously, I was at [LMIS2](https://lmis2.epfl.ch/) working as a data scientist & software engineer with the [Nagi Bioscience](https://nagibio.ch/) start-up.
 I obtained my PhD in Computer Science in 2021 at [LIPN](http://lipn.univ-paris13.fr), the CS lab of [Université Sorbonne Paris Nord (Paris 13)](https://www.univ-paris13.fr/) <span class="flag-icon flag-icon-squared flag-icon-fr"></span>.
-My broad areas of interest are unsupervised machine learning and large-scale data-driven applications.
+My broad areas of interest are unsupervised and supervised machine learning and large-scale data-driven applications.
 I like to develop and apply advanced algorithms on large, complex, industrial data sets.
 My PhD project was an industry collaboration with [Safran Aircraft Engines](https://www.safran-aircraft-engines.com/), a leading aircraft engine manufacturer.
 Before, I graduated from [ISAE-Supaero](https://www.isae-supaero.fr/) engineering school in Toulouse <span class="flag-icon flag-icon-squared flag-icon-fr"></span>.

 You can find recent news and events I attend on this page.
 Feel free to reach out to me via [e-mail](/contact) or LinkedIn for discussions and potential collaborations!

 # News

 <ul>
+<li>(May 2023) Two extended abstracts on domain adaptation and explainable AI applied to engineering applications are accepted for ESREL 2023.</li>
+<li>(February 2023) Our work <i>Selecting the Number of Clusters K with a Stability Trade-off: an Internal Validation Criterion</i>, a collaboration with Alex Mourer during PhD, was accepted at the PAKDD 2023 conference.</li>
 <li>(September 2022) I have joined Olga Fink's research group <a href="https://www.epfl.ch/labs/imos/">IMOS (Intelligent Maintenance and Operations Systems)</a>!</li>
 <li>(December 2021) The <a href="https://lipn.github.io/LITSA2021/">second LITSA workshop</a> will take place virtually (again) at ICDM 2021.</li>
 <li>(August 2021) We're very glad that the paper <i>Deep embedded self-organizing maps for joint representation learning and topology-preserving clustering</i> has been <a href="https://link.springer.com/article/10.1007/s00521-021-06331-w">published</a> in Neural Computing and Applications!</li>